Want a more efficient way to evaluate your business?

 These will have a lot to do with your specific industry or niche.
 And again, it’s a question and answer game.

-This time, they might look something like this?
+This time, your questions might look something like this:

 - Are there any emerging trends?

 - Which trends can benefit your business?